hashicorp/nomad/website/source/guides/external/index.html.md

 Starting with Nomad 0.9, task and device drivers are now pluggable.
 This gives users the flexibility to introduce their own drivers by providing a binary rather than having to fork Nomad to make code changes to it.
-See the navigation menu on the left or the list below for guides on how to some of the external drivers available for Nomad.
+See the navigation menu on the left or the list below for guides on how to use some of the external drivers available for Nomad.

   - [LXC][lxc]